peopleinfo/worm-zone/.trae/rules/project_rules.md

 # project brief

-- project name: worm zone
+- project name: Snake Zone
 - project type: multiplayer game
 - project description: this is a multiplayer game, you can play with your friend in same room, and you can play with bot is less than 3 player.
 - ux/ui: